michel1991/ocp-java-11/db/README.md

 A Connection is created using a static method on DriverManager.
 It does not use a constructor.
 Therefore, option C is correct.
 If the Connection was created properly, the answer would be option B.

+### Which is a benefit of PreparedStatement over Statement?
+(Choose two.)
+* A. Language independence
+* B. NoSQL support
+* C. Readability
+* D. Security
+* E. Supports stored procedures

+JDBC uses Java and SQL, so it is not language independent, making option A incorrect.
+It is used with relational databases, ruling out option B.
+A CallableStatement supports stored procedures, not a PreparedStatement, making option E incorrect.
+Options C and D are correct.
+Using bind variables with a PreparedStatement produces code that is easier to read than one with a lot of String concatenation.
+Further, when used properly, a PreparedStatement prevents SQL injection.